cedadev/jasmin-help-hugo-hinode/content/docs/interactive-computing/graphical-linux-desktop-access-using-nx.md

 * Does your username have more than 8 characters?
   * Before we realised this was a problem, some users were not prevented from creating accounts with usernames over 8 characters.
 The names of the servers are now kept as short as possible e.g. `nx1`, `nx2` so this mitigates the problem in most cases.
 All the new Rocky 9 NX hosts are now the same in this respect.
 But if your username is very long (>13 characters) you may still run into problems here, in which case please contact the helpdesk.
 * [Update your key to ECDSA]({{%ref "generate-ssh-key-pair"%}}): this should solve the problem in most cases.
-* If it's still a problem 15 minutes after uploading your new public key, try:
+* If it's still a problem 15 minutes after uploading your new public key, try a full clean uninstall:
   * uninstalling the NoMachine Enterprise Client
   * deleting the `%USERPROFILE%\.nx` (Windows) or `~\.nx` (Mac/Linux) directory on your machine
   * deleting the `%USERPROFILE%\Documents\NoMachine` or `~\NoMachine` directory on your machine (beware this will remove **all** connection profiles)